immaxkent/BlockchainCrawler/README.md

 Here's some things that needs to be changed from development in local to production deployment:

-- access to ethernautLevels / gamedata
+- access to ethernautLevels / gamedata <mapLevels, >
-- access to each network's levels mapping
+- access to each network's levels mapping <>
-- return of current number of ethernaut levels
+- return of current number of ethernaut levels <crawlNewData, crawlHistoricalData>
+- incorporate 'recalculateScores' functionality